jackluft/PCAP-Analysis-report/README.md

 ## Code structure
 The code is broken down into 5 files. <br>
-analyzer.py () <br> detect_ddos.py (The python file that is responsible for the logic of the DDoS detection) <br> report_generator.py (The python file that is responsible for generating the PDF document in the proper format) <br> packetObject.py (Contains a TCP object used to calculate SYN Flood attack) <br>read_packets.py (The python file that will read that packets and organize the packets)
+analyzer.py (The Main python program to execute) <br> detect_ddos.py (The python file that is responsible for the logic of the DDoS detection) <br> report_generator.py (The python file that is responsible for generating the PDF document in the proper format) <br> packetObject.py (Contains a TCP object used to calculate SYN Flood attack) <br>read_packets.py (The python file that will read that packets and organize the packets)

 ## Detecting UDP Flood attacks:
 This program will detect UDP Flood attacks by calculating the burst rate of the UDP packets.